uriel1998/agaetr/README.md

 `sh ./download-install.sh`
 Install as per the directions, place the location of the binary into `agaetr.ini`.

+Additionally, you may wish to use `loginbsky`, see below.

 #### Pixelfed via toot

 Install and set up [toot](https://github.com/ihabunek/toot/).